housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 </div>
 {% endhighlight %}

-Since all our item components are not loading individually async anymore, we set up a loading indicator here.
+Since all our item components are not loading individually async anymore, we set up the loading section (where we can have a loading indicator) here.
 Moreover, we can now just pass in the item object of each list item to the child item component.
 This means we should be able to clean things up there nicely.

-In `item.component.ts`, we don't need to inject HackerNewsService anymore and our component is now simply a conduit to take in the item object from it's parent.
+In `item.component.ts`, we don't need to inject `HackerNewsService` anymore and our component is now simply a conduit to take in the item object from it's parent.

 {% highlight javascript %}
 // item.component.ts